visualbis/valqsaurus/docs/storage/valq-collaborate.md

 ## Features of ValQ Collaborate

+Some features exclusive to ValQ Visual:
 * <Link to={useBaseUrl('docs/model/general#3-writeback')}>Writeback</Link> - Post your scenarios, series, comments, etc. to a URL which can be configured to accept an HTTP request and write the data back to your Databases, Sharepoint, Files, etc.
 * <Link to={useBaseUrl('docs/storage/features/export')}>Export data source</Link> - Export scenarios, planning series, etc., from ValQ as a web data source that can be consumed readily from other BI tools for analysis.
 * <Link to={useBaseUrl('#')}>Model Merge</Link> - Compose complex (and large) models by merging independent sub-models.
 Example: When you have models at multiple regions and you'd like to combine them for reporting or planning.
 * <Link to={useBaseUrl('docs/storage/user-security')}>User Security</Link> - Configure security for the models.
 Provide node/scenarios/series level  access permission roles to different users/groups.
 * <Link to={useBaseUrl('docs/storage/features/commenting')}>Comments</Link> - Share and collaborate your models and comments on Planning and Scenarios
 * <Link to={useBaseUrl('docs/storage/features/history-logs')}>History Logs</Link> - The history of changes in model/scenarios/series/writeback is maintained in chronological order.
 The history logs are shared among users and can also be restored.

+Check out the [ValQ Pricing](https://valq.com/pricing/) page to see the features and the user limits with each plan.

 ## How to purchase ValQ Collaborate